 • What wildlife lives in the woods the cable would cut through, and what happens to it during and after construction?

-• What bird populations fly along the ridge, and what's the impact of a long cable running continuously above the tree canopy?
+• The southern Appalachian ridges are a known bird migration corridor, with raptors and other birds using ridge updrafts during spring and fall migration.
+What's the impact on those populations from a long cable running continuously above the tree canopy, and from nine permanent towers along the ridge?
 Cable strikes are a documented hazard for aerial systems of this kind.

 • How does the construction footprint affect the rock outcrops and geological features the City has formally identified as part of its identity?